jhannah/sandbox/cp/README.md

 We have to run our Terraform-defined AWS Glue Crawler once to discover our input CSV file and "turn it into" an AWS Glue Table.
 (The data actually lives in S3 forever, it's not actually "pulled into" AWS Glue.
-AWS Glue just auto-discovers the CSV meta-data for us.)
+AWS Glue just auto-discovers and remembers the CSV meta-data for us.)

 ```
 aws glue start-crawler --name csv-data-crawler --region us-east-1